What is a stroke?

 What is Thrombolysis?

-If a patient’s Stroke is caused by a blood clot, they may be treated with a clot-busting drug to try to dissolve the clot and reopen the blocked artery.
+If a patient’s stroke is caused by a blood clot, they may be treated with a clot-busting drug to try to dissolve the clot and reopen the blocked artery.
 The sooner this treatment is given the better the chance of a good outcome.
 As time passes clots harden and become more difficult to dissolve.
-Ideally thrombolysis should be started within 1 hour of a stroke but can be given up to 4.5 hours.
-Evidence demonstrates that, where appropriate, if patients are given the clot-busting drugs within three hours of the onset of their symptoms they will be able to recover more quickly, reduce disability and have a better quality of life.
+Ideally, thrombolysis should be started within one hour of a stroke but can be given up to four and a half hours.
+Evidence demonstrates that, where appropriate, if patients are given the clot-busting drugs within three hours of the onset of their symptoms, they will be able to recover more quickly, reduce disability and have a better quality of life.
 However, not all patients presenting within the time window will be eligible for this treatment, and the decision to treat will be made by a Stroke Consultant.
-They will discuss the risks and benefits of this treatment with patients & relatives.
+They will discuss the risks and benefits of this treatment with patients and relatives.

-Telemedicine is the use of digital technology to allow hospital doctors to give a virtual assessment for stroke patients.
-The hospital team can call a specialist Stroke clinician for advice & guidance using a video-link; this doctor can then speak to both the patient and the hospital team, and can access test results & scans to help them make a decision on treatment.
+Telemedicine is the use of digital technology to allow hospital Doctors to give a virtual assessment for stroke patients.
+The hospital team can call a specialist Stroke clinician for advice and guidance using a video-link; this Doctor can then speak to both the patient and the hospital team, and can access test results and scans to help them make a decision on treatment.

 Where can I find more information?

-More information & support for Stroke patients is available from the following organisations:
+More information and support for stroke patients is available from the following organisations: